ericmora/strapi-webhook-reciever-plugin/README.md

 ```

 ## Configuration of Strapi webhooks
-* *Headers:* you must add origin header with the value of your integration service plugin.
+* *Headers:* you must add *strapiname* header.
+The value of the name is the same that you will use in your integration service plugin.
 * *URL:* [[API-URL]]/webhook-reciever/from-other-strapi (first *webhook-receiver* is related with plugin.js file configuration key and second one *from-other-strapi* is related with routes file)

 ## Integration Service